Skip to main content

 1. PowerSync Configuration

-Create your powersync.yaml configuration file following the Self-Hosted Configuration Guide.
+Create your service.yaml configuration file following the Self-Hosted Configuration Guide.
 Your configuration must include:

-• Sync Rules: Define which data to sync to clients
+• Sync Streams (or legacy Sync Rules): Define which data to sync to clients

 • Source Database: Connection details for your source database

-• Bucket Storage: Connection details for your bucket storage database (MongoDB or Postgres)
+• Bucket Storage: Connection details for your bucket storage database.
+PowerSync supports MongoDB or Postgres as bucket storage databases.
+In this guide, we focus on MongoDB.

 For bucket storage, we recommend configuring an AWS PrivateLink to establish a secure, private connection between your ECS tasks and MongoDB Atlas that doesn’t traverse the public internet.Follow the AWS PrivateLink guide for MongoDB Atlas to configure the VPC endpoint and update your MongoDB connection string to use the private endpoint.
 As seen in the Secrets Manager setup, use the updated connection string in your PS_MONGO_URI secret.